zubinmehta/47bin.com/content/post/what-is-zing42.md

 ### Where is the app, I cannot wait to try it ?

 We are still in beta.
-You can contact me and get the latest android apk (sorry no ios app yet!)
+You can <a href="/contact/">ping me</a> and get the latest android apk (sorry no ios app yet!)

-### How do I to build commands for zing42 ?
+### How do I build commands for zing42 ?

-Our APIs are not yet public but I can work with you on this front and help you publish your command.
-Contact me.
+Our APIs are not yet public but I can work with you on this front and help you publish your command. <a href="/contact/">Contact me</a>.

 ### Why not just build on top of other chat platforms.